32 Snot’s People

 ‘I’m sure many wouldn’t be able to,’ said Frank.

 ‘They don’t even try to be British.
 They come over here with their bright clothes, they sleep with our women, make like they’re big shots.
-They bring their own food, their own way of life, they spit their own lingo.’
+They bring their own food, their own way of life, they spit their own lingo.
+Their achievements come at our expense. ’

 ‘In terms of past history that sounds very British to me, ’I said.
 ‘Going to another country, not learning the language, sticking to your own religion, forcing your customs on others and making no attempt to integrate is actually the most British thing you can do.’